 Generally though, the longer the original shelf life of the goods before the best-before date, the longer you can go beyond.

 Grocery coupons don't just come in magazines; many are available instantly on the web.
 Better still, supermarkets sometimes accept coupons for products they’re not designed for.
 So a voucher for £1 off a box of Coco Pops could get you £1 off any shopping, not just the cereal.

 Policies can vary store by store on this.
 It’s worth a try, yet never be dishonest.
 Be upfront and ask their permission.

-Note that Tesco, which used to be fairly accommodating on this, now has a policy of not allowing coupons to be used for items they aren't designated for (read the Tesco Coupons news story).
+Note that Tesco, which previously was fairly accommodating on this, has a policy now of not allowing coupons to be used for items they aren't designated for (read the Tesco Coupons news story).
 To get loads of free vouchers, see the Supermarket Coupons List.